spettersson/splunk4patientprivacy/data_onboarding_guide.md

 In addition, a sourcetype also influences search-time processing, helping Splunk to structure and normalize logs (remember: logs are referred to as "events" once indexed) to ease filtering, correlation, and analysis.
 For a deeper dive into search-time processing and exactly what this means, see the "Normalization of Application Data" section.

-Not only this, sourcetypes also enable efficient searching and retrieval of events, allowing users to quickly filter and analyze specific data sources or subsets.

 ### **How is a Sourcetype Created?**